Getting started

 Missing product weightVariant

-No weight set on the variant
+No weight set on the variant, or the weight is zero or negative

 Missing materialProduct